 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
+Students will select from these standards they will not be offered all of them.

 Level 3 Digital Technology - DGT 301 or future digital study or careers.